nitya/learns-ai-agents/docs/index.md

-# Agentic AI & Azure
+# Welcome
 ## Learning Objectives

-By the end of my learning journey, I want to be able to:
+By the end of this learning journey, I want to be able to:

-- Describe what AI Agents are - with examples.
+- **Describe** what AI Agents are - with examples.
-- Create a new AI Agent - using different technologies.
+- **Create** a new AI Agent - using different technologies.
-- Validate my AI Agent - using different tools & SDKs.
+- **Validate** my AI Agent - using different tools & SDKs.
-- Orchestrate multi-agent workflows - for a target scenario.
+- **Orchestrate** multi-agent workflows - for a target scenario.
-- Ideate, Evaluate, and Operationalize - an agentic AI solution on Azure.
+- **Operationalize** workflows end-to-end - ideate, evaluate, deploy.

 The starting point for my journey will be technologies that are built-in or supported by the Azure AI Foundry platform.
-However, the goal is to continue expanding to explore open-source and third-party frameworks for agentic AI, to see how I can mix-and-match tools and capabilities to achieve optimal outcomes. **Let's start with definitions**.
+The goal is to then expand to open-source and third-party frameworks for agentic AI, and to mix-and-match tools and capabilities to achieve optimal outcomes.

+**Let's start with definitions**.

+---

 ## What is an AI Agent?